 How to prevent Osteoporosis

 Although the ageing process is inevitable, there are ways to reduce the chance of osteoporosis and keep your bones healthy.
-Ways of preventing the condition include:
+Here are some things to consider:

-As previously mentioned in this article, calcium and vitamin D is particularly important in the fight against osteoporosis.
-Examples of foods which are rich in calcium include dried fruit, yoghurt, tofu and leafy green vegetables.
+As we’ve mentioned in this article, calcium and vitamin D are particularly important in the fight against osteoporosis.
+Examples of calcium-rich foods include dried fruit, yoghurt, tofu and leafy green vegetables.

 No Smoking and Less Drinking

 Drinking too much alcohol is also a risk factor for fractures and osteoporosis.
-Even minor intoxication can be associated with an increased risk of suffering from a fall when you’re older.
+In addition, drinking makes you unsteady on your feet, which means you’re more likely to fall and break a bone.
 The best way of reducing the risk here is to stick to the government’s recommended alcohol limit of no more than 14 units per week.

 Plenty of Sunshine

 We know that vitamin D is important for bone strength.
 Luckily, you can get most of the vitamin D you need from sunlight in summer months.
 From late March to late September, make sure to spend plenty of time in daylight – a lunchtime walk is a great start.

 If you’re curious about your risk of osteoporosis, you can take an online test here.
 Once you have answered all of the questions, you will receive a personalised report.
 This report will include advice about maintaining bone health and preventing osteoporosis.
 It’s completely free, so well worth doing!

 Having osteoporosis qualifies you for VAT Exemption when you order a personal alarm system from Lifeline24.
 This means you will not need to pay any VAT whatsoever on your Lifeline alarm – a significant saving!